zowens/paxos-rs/README.md

 ./target/release/client propose "hello world"

 # GET the current value from each of the nodes
+#
+# NOTE: The read is currently not serialized
 ./target/release/client get
 ./target/release/client -n 1 get
 ./target/release/client -n 2 get